sundriftwest/sundriftwest/README.md

 ⋮ ⌗ ┆ Important

-♯ I will be offline social websites for a week or two, and I MIGHT get on PT if i'm able to, but don't expect anything.
+♯ I will be semi-offline social websites for a week or two, and I MIGHT get on PT if i'm able to, but don't expect anything.

 ♯ I will still be editing my socials but I most likely be out of contact with people.
+(But depending on the day and if I'm feeling fine, I may/may not answer.
+This is including for ata/gc.)